MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### PlayAudioClip

-Play an audio clip that has been uploaded to Misty.
+Plays an audio clip that has been previously uploaded to Misty.
+Use `SaveAudioAssetToRobot` to upload audio files to Misty.

 Parameters

-- AssetId - String - Name given to Audio Clip on file
+- AssetId - String - The name of the file to play.

 ```json
 {